thewheat/quickstart/bash.md

 function functionName()
 {
     # scope variable to function and do not override global scope

     local variable=$1;
     local secondArguement=$2;
     echo "Argument is $variable"

+    echo "Loop through all arguments"
+    # loop through all arguments
+    for a in $@; do
+        echo "arg: $a";
+    done;

+    # pop first element from argument list
+    echo "Pop off first element"
+    shift
+    echo "Loop through new list of arguments"
+    # loop through all current arguments after shift
+    for a in $@; do
+        echo $a;
+    done;
 }

 echo $variable       # "Outside of function"